pagyP/azurefirewall-microhack/Student/04-dns-proxy.md

 nslookup www.microsoft.com
 ```

-- Look at the information and verify the **address** of DNS Server.
+- Look at the information and verify the **address** of the DNS Server.

-:question:What is the DNS Ip Adress?
+:question:What is the DNS Ip Address?

 You will change the DNS Server in the spoke virtual network and verify the DNS IP address inside the virtual machine.